EventStore/documentation/docs/clients/grpc/subscriptions.md

 ### Filtering by stream name

-If you only want to subscribe to a stream with a given name there are two options.
-You can either use a regular expression or a prefix.
+To subscribe to a stream by name, choose either a regular expression or a prefix.

 #### Filtering by prefix

-If you want to filter by prefix pass in a `SubscriptionFilterOptions` to the subscription with an `StreamFilter.Prefix`.
+If you want to filter by prefix, pass in a `SubscriptionFilterOptions` to the subscription with an `StreamFilter.Prefix`.

 @[code{stream-prefix}](@grpc:server_side_filtering.py;server-side-filtering.js;server-side-filtering.ts;server_side_filtering/ServerSideFiltering.java;server-side-filtering/Program.cs;serverSideFiltering.go;server_side_filtering.rs)

-This will only subscribe to all streams with a name that begin with `user-`.
+This will only subscribe to all streams with a name that begins with `user-`.

 #### Filtering by regular expression

-If you want to subscribe to multiple streams then it might be better to provide a regular expression.
+To subscribe to multiple streams, use a regular expression.

 @[code{stream-regex}](@grpc:server_side_filtering.py;server-side-filtering.js;server-side-filtering.ts;server_side_filtering/ServerSideFiltering.java;server-side-filtering/Program.cs;serverSideFiltering.go;server_side_filtering.rs)